September 1, 2017

 The elite three distribution services may be pricier than you prefer.
 To save a few dollars, there are some news wires that have more affordable options available.

 iReach is a low-cost and easy distribution version of PRNewswire.
 There are three options, with pricing ranging from $130 to $400:

 - SearchReach – includes iReachContent.com and Yahoo Finance distribution.

-- WebReach – includes iReachContent.com, Yahoo Finance and 1,400 websites.
-You may include an image in distribution.
+- WebReach – includes iReachContent.com, Yahoo Finance, and 1,400 websites.
+You may include an image in the distribution.

 Another inexpensive route you might consider is PRWeb, which Cision also owns.
 It offers four different packages:

 - Standard – $160